 1. Keep your pets inside if possible.
 Make sure all doors and gates are locked and escape proof.
 You would be surprised how much of an escape artist your dog can become in a panicked situation.
 Your pet should be in a safe, comfortable space that he or she has already been well familiarized with.
 A well loved crate or room in the house is the best choice.

 *Note If your pup needs to go on a walk, make sure you do it before the action starts.

 2. There are many products on the market today that can help quell anxiety in our pets.
 Some favorites include homeopathy such as Rescue Remedy, calming wraps like Thundershirts, calming music found online or Through a dog's ear by icalm.
 Did you know that studies have shown dogs to prefer classical music and reggae over other genres of music?

 You can try one of them or all of them simultaneously.
 Ideally, to set your pup up for success you should find the right fit before the stress of the Fourth of July.

-3. Make sure your pet is microchipped and is wearing updated ID tags.
+4. Please make sure your pet is microchipped and is wearing updated ID tags.
 An easy, preventative way to ensure if they do get lost there is a greater chance that they will be returned to you swiftly and safely.